totallyuniquelily/totallyuniquelily.github.io/_drafts/bqn-80-waves.md

 (You may notice one difference in behavior from that version: the pixels at the top of the wave are gone.
 This an (in part) intentional change.
-The newer version would have a similar 1-pixel wave extremum but at the bottom, the `.06` in `×5.06+•math.Sin` is responsible for removing that (it nudges the waves down by a tiny amount).)
+The newer version would have a similar 1-pixel wave extremum but at the bottom, the `.06` in `×5.06+•math.Sin` is responsible for removing that (it nudges the waves up by a tiny amount).)

 (side-note: the minified version originally ended with `{𝕨⌽˘combined}`, but as a minor, and useless, optimisation I changed it to `{0‿𝕨⌽combined}`.
 This way, `⌽` is ran once, rather than for every row in the matrix.
 This did add one character of course.)